 2. Your support structure: Is there someone that you can trust that can help you through this?
 Even if you just tell a good friend what you are planning to do, this is a good thing.
 It’s always better to have a loved one to be with you (or be on-call) during this process.
 If you don’t have any loved ones OR friends, isn’t there some cool guy or girl at work that you can trust???
 If not, then that’s okay.
 It’s just a good thing to have that support when you need it.

-3. Your budget: Although you may be avoiding pricey detox centers and rehabs, you’re going to need to put together some money for supplies, food, movies etc.
+3. Your budget: Although you may be avoiding pricey detox centers and rehabs, you’re going to need to shell out some money for supplies, food, movies etc.

 4. Your “to-do” list: The Withdrawal Ease Survival Guide has all of this info in it and should include things like: